 Accreditation - Whether a school is regionally accredited and/or accredited by a recognized systems engineering related body.

-Our complete ranking methodology documents in more detail how we consider these factors to identify the best colleges for systems engineering students working on their master's degree.
+Our full ranking methodology documents in more detail how we consider these factors to identify the best schools for systems engineering students working on their master's degree.

 The systems engineering school you choose to invest your time and money in matters.
 To help you make the decision that is right for you, we've developed a number of major-specific rankings, including this list of the Best Systems Engineering Master's Degree Schools in Virginia.

-University of Virginia - Main Campus is one of the finest schools in the United States for getting a master's degree in systems engineering.
-University of Virginia is a fairly large public university located in the small suburb of Charlottesville.
+University of Virginia - Main Campus is one of the finest schools in the country for getting a master's degree in systems engineering.
+Located in the midsize suburb of Charlottesville, University of Virginia is a public university with a fairly large student population.

-Every student who is interested in a master's degree in systems engineering needs to look into George Mason University.
-GMU is a very large public university located in the suburb of Fairfax.
+Every student pursuing a degree in a master's degree in systems engineering has to look into George Mason University.
+GMU is a fairly large public university located in the large suburb of Fairfax.

-Students who graduate with their master's from the systems engineering program state that they receive average early career wages of $96,837.
+Students who graduate with their master's from the systems engineering program state that they receive average early career income of $117,239.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.